[Holodeck:

 PARIS: Pattern buffers activated.

-TORRES: Targeting the Bridge co-ordinates.
+TORRES: Targeting the Bridge coordinates.
 Scanners locked.
 Energise.

-[Holodeck: Sandrine's]
+- Sandrine's]

 GAUNT GARY: Would you mind moving your foot, Tommy boy?
 It's blocking